mfsjr/manifold-dx/README.md

 Recent work has centered on:
 - Cleaned up state and api management to make testing easier (and added more unit tests)
 - Handling arrays of state data and component lists in React
-- action-creation API's for ease-of-use
+- action-creation API's for improved ease-of-use
 - co-locating accessor methods alongside the StateObjects that they are operating on.